PVoLan/wooden-architecture/architecture.md

 <h4>Use case is for data processing, not storing</h4>

 Use Cases are not allowed to store any data.
 You should not have any data fields inside UseCase class.
-Use Storage or Memory Storage (see corresponding sections) if you need to store someinthg.
+Use Storage or Memory Storage (see corresponding sections) if you need to store something.

+This simple rule is a first step to prevent your UseCase from becoming a God object.

 <h4>The great border</h4>